News

 John Dudley BSc 1987, PhD 1992 (Science)

-Renowned physicist and science communicator Professor John Dudley has been recognised for his exceptional accomplishments in the University’s 2026 Distinguished Alumni Awards.
+Renowned physicist and science communicator Professor John Dudley has been recognised for his exceptional accomplishments in the University of Auckland’s 2026 Distinguished Alumni Awards.